OpenQCam/qcam/README.md

-# OpenQCam
+#QCam

-OpenQCam is a streaming server based on crtmpserver.
+QCam is a streaming server based on crtmpserver.
 It receive H.264 video stream from QIC1832 encoding camera and deliver to internet by streaming protocols such as RTSP and MJPG over HTTP.

 # Usage